REAL WORLD KIDS OT

 Appointments can take place at convenient times for your family (e.g. virtually during your lunch break) and can be integrated into your natural daily tasks and routines (e.g. cooking, transitioning from play to mealtimes)

-Working with us does not necessarily replace regular OT sessions at a clinic but is a “kick start” on your journey of understanding and helping your child
+Working with us does not aim to replace regular OT sessions at a clinic, but is a “kick start” on your journey of understanding and helping your child

 WHO THIS IS FOR: